Table of Contents

 Food Allergy

-This usually happens when your pup eats foods with soy or dairy products, wheat gluten, beef, and chicken eggs.
+This indicates that your dog's digestive tract is not responding well to the food it has eaten.
+This often happens with soy or dairy products, wheat gluten, beef, and chicken eggs.

 Diet Change